top of page

 Code of Behaviour for Staff

-• Made of Music staff must be sensitive to the risks involved in interacting with children in a one-to-one setting.
+• Made of Music Limited staff must be mindful of the risks involved in working one-to-one with children and should conduct themselves in a manner that prioritises student safety and wellbeing.

-• Children and/or parents should be encouraged to report any problems to either the School’s Child Protection Officer or a staff member of their choice.
-Complaints will be brought to the attention of the School Director (Mary Power).
+• Children and/or parents should be encouraged to report any concerns to the School’s Child Protection Officer or a staff member of their choice.
+All complaints will be brought to the attention of the School Director (Mary Power) and will be responded to promptly.

-• Everyone involved with Made of Music should respect the personal space, safety and privacy of individuals
+• All individuals associated with Made of Music Limited must respect the personal space, safety, and privacy of others at all times.

 Procedures for Reporting Suspected Cases of Abuse